 - See also T.S.
-Eliot Skimbleshanks (from Old Possum's Book of Cats)
+Eliot's "Skimbleshanks" (from Old Possum's Book of Cats)

 light verse - comic or humorous verse, often in lyrical form.

-limerick - a five line poem made famous by Edward Lear.
-Limericks are anapaestic pentains, one or more lines are catalectic.
+limerick - a five-line poem made famous by Edward Lear.
+Limericks are anapaestic pentains, one or more lines being catalectic.

 lineation - of lines, when they are formed into stanzas and poems.